 Once the fish mixture is ready and cooled completely cooled, add the boiled channa dal/lentils and the boiled potato cubes.

 If there is any extra moisture the kababs will fall apart during frying.
 So try and make sure no water is added in the mixture.

 Grind the mixture in a food processor with the above two ingredients.
 You can adjust salt and spices to your taste and add some extra 1 or 2 tbsp chopped green chilli and chopped fresh coriander.
 Shape the cutlets/kababs and place them on a tray, then refrigerate them for at least half an hour or more if possible so that they hold their shape.

 Once ready to fry, heat some oil in a frying pan on medium heat.

+Prepare two plates, one with the beaten egg and the other with the breadcrumbs.
 Dip each cutlet/kabab in the beaten egg, then press it on both sides in the breadcrumbs (optional).

 Gently lower the cutlets a few at a time into the hot oil and fry until both sides are golden.

 Drain on kitchen towels and serve warm with chutney of your choice.